Spanish Speaking Countries

 borders.

-Because Spain ruled the Phillipines for three
+Because Spain ruled the Philippines for three

 centuries, the country retains many Hispanic characteristics.
 The official language,